mousazadehd/challenge01/README.md

 2) Create a postgres Statefulset that runs on the Kubernetes stack you just created.
 The statefulset should have 1 master and 2 replicas.

-Create persistent disk for the postgres
+# Create persistent disk for the postgres POD

 **gcloud compute disks create pg-data-disk --size 5GB**

-Attach the persistent disk to one of the VMs in order to format
+# Attach the persistent disk to one of the VMs in order to format

 **gcloud compute instances attach-disk gke-cluster-challenge-default-pool-0e97ea3f-9wdd --disk pg-data-disk **